rocfd/brewpitopes/README.md

 sudo docker build -t brewpitopes /host/your/path/to/Dockerfile
 ```

-2. To create a shared folder between Brewpitopes docker image and your local machine, first create a local folder named “brewpitopes_projects” and then link them by running:
+2. To run the Brewpitopes docker image while linking a local folder to a folder within the docker image do:

 ```
 sudo docker run -it --volume /host/your/path/to/brewpitopes_projects:/home/Projects brewpitopes